 Construction of the home began early in 1925 and was completed by the end of that same year.
 The architectural firm the Wainwrights hired for the project was Osler and Burns.
 Willard Osler and Lee Burns were known for designing churches such as Trinity Episcopal, First Congregational, and Second Presbyterian, as well as for designing commercial buildings like the English Foundation, Broad Ripple Flanner and Buchanan Funeral Center, and several buildings at the Indiana State Fairgrounds.
 Osler and Burns also designed the former Marmon house downtown that is now home to the University Club, as well as another former Marmon residence in Brendonwood.

 According to the city's property tax records, the total area of the home, including the basement and attached garages, is 7,113 square feet.
 A considerable portion of the home’s exterior is brick, laid in the Flemish Bond style of alternating the long sides of the bricks and the short ends of the bricks.
 The remainder of the home’s exterior is stucco with false half-timbering.
 The roof is slate, and the gutters are copper.
-An unusual feature protruding from the east façade of the home is a rounded structure that is primarily glass, which was added a few years after the original home was built.
-Subtle personalized decorative touches appear around the home, such as the year "1925" carved in wood above the front door and the initials "G W" stamped in copper at the site of a scupper near the northwest corner of the house.
+An unusual feature protruding from the east façade of the home is a three-story rounded structure that is primarily glass, which was added a few years after the original home was built.
+Subtle personalized decorative touches appear around the home, such as the year "1925" carved in wood above the front door and the initials "G W" soldered onto the copper scupper box near the northwest corner of the house.

 Within a few months after Guy Wainwright’s death, the property was purchased from his estate by Richard Austin Cochran (1915-2001) and his wife, Jessie Hall Cochran (1923-1967).
 Dick was president of the A. B. Cochran Construction Company.
 Among the many projects his firm built over the years were the Indianapolis Day Nursery, Hendricks County Hospital, and the hangar at the Mount Comfort Airport.
 A. B. Cochran also constructed additions to Broad Ripple High School and Carmel High School and made upgrades to the Indiana Governor’s Mansion after it moved to its present location at 46th and Meridian Streets.